capac/higher-education-students-performance-evaluation/README.md

 In this project data pipelines were implemented using the latest version of Prefect, 3.4.11 at this time of this writing.
 In order to reproduce the workflow, go to the `orchestration` folder, open a terminal and run the following commands:
 * `prefect server start`

-In order for Prefect to communicate with the server, run the following setting in a separate terminal:
+The Prefect UI can be accessed locally at http://127.0.0.1:4200.
+In order for Prefect to communicate with the server, run the following configuration setting in a separate terminal:
 * `prefect config set PREFECT_APT_URL=http://127.0.0.1:4200/api`

 You may need to initialize a Prefect project, so run `prefect init` to initialize your deployment configuration with a recipe.
 Use arrows to move to choose the `git` option deployment.